thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/minicomputers/update-shared-attributes-block.md

 {% endif %}

 For now, we are ready to write our code.
 In this part, we use new packages for blinking our LED in the `blink` function.
-Also, we use the `attibute_callback` function, which will call when we change the value of our shared attribute.
+Also, we use the `attibute_callback` function, which will be called when we change the value of our shared attribute.
 And finally, we bind our callback to subscriber in the `main` function.

 ```python